 So, we don’t ask whether our message should be more emotional or more logical.
 The answer is always both!

 The first step in the process is to take a deep look at our customer data.
-Here, we find insights about our audience — what triggers them, what they care about, what fulfills their needs, and what keeps them up at night.
+Here, we find insights about our audience — what they care about, what fulfills their needs, and what keeps them up at night.
 These insights gained from a logical approach then allow us to, as Adam says, “craft a message that rings true emotionally.”

-This balance of both logic and emotion is essential throughout the entire customer journey.
+This balance of both logic and emotion is essential throughout the entire customer journey:

 - Discovery – Emotions play a critical role in putting your message in the forefront of the customer’s mind.
 Emotions draw them in and push other thoughts out, giving you an opportunity to tell your story and share your data.